 The Youth Count!
 Initiative was developed per a recommendation from the framework for ending youth homelessness.
 Because the PIT counts are conducted in every community around the country, this presented an opportunity to test strategies to capture information on the numbers and characteristics of unaccompanied youth experiencing homelessness.

-The goal of this initiative is to learn promising strategies for conducting the following: 1) collaborative PIT counts of unaccompanied homeless youth that engage Continuums of Care (CoC), Runaway and Homeless Youth (RHY) providers, Local Education Agency (LEA) homeless liaisons, and other local stakeholders; and 2) credible PIT counts that gather reliable data on unaccompanied homeless youth.
+The goal of this initiative was to learn promising strategies for conducting creible and collaborative PIT counts of unaccompanied youth that engage CoCs, Runaway and Homeless Youth (RHY) providers, Local Education Agency (LEA) homeless liaisons, and other local stakeholders.

 Boston, MA New York City, NY

 Cleveland, OH King County, WA

 Los Angeles, CA